Raymondvonz/CodeWords/W7/readme.md

 ![](https://github.com/Raymondvonz/CodeWords/blob/master/W7/Oct-17-2020%2014-48-44.gif)

 The ideal was to create a narrative for reader by using interative windows.
 Reading can be so different in digital space.
+Multi-media devices may bring reading to the next level by creating immersive and interactive disseminations.

-> A new generation of digital writers is building on video games, incorporating their interactive features—and cognitive sparks—into novelistic narratives that embrace the capabilities of our screens and tablets. -PAUL LA FARGE **The Deep Space of Digital Reading**
+> A new generation of digital writers is building on video games, incorporating their interactive features—and cognitive sparks—into novelistic narratives that embrace the capabilities of our screens and tablets. -PAUL LA FARGE [The Deep Space of Digital Reading](http://nautil.us/issue/32/space/the-deep-space-of-digital-reading).

-acc